eisukeesaki/CLI-chat-SocketIO/README.md

                     unicast
                         to client specified by username
                     broadcast
-                        ✓to clients connected to save server
+                        ✓to clients connected to same server
                     multicast
+                        ✓to arbitrary clients connected to same server

 features to add